bharath5673/yolov3-face-realtime-/README.md

 ### What is OpenCV AI kit?
-The OpenCV AI Kit-D (OAK-D) is a cheapest and highly powerful smart camera with neural inference and depth processing capability. ... built -n Intel Movidius X VPU// with powerful myraid x chip inside ,and capability of SpatialAI is to apply AI in this real world by not only identifying the object but also understanding where it is in 3D space — in real time
+The OpenCV AI Kit-D (OAK-D) is a low price and highly powerful smart camera with neural inference and depth processing capability. ... built -n Intel Movidius X VPU// with powerful myraid x chip inside ,and capability of SpatialAI is to apply AI in this real world by not only identifying the object but also understanding where it is in 3D space — in real time

 ![Alt text](demo/1.jpg)